 There is low quality evidence that medical day hospitals appear effective compared to no comprehensive care for the combined outcome of death or poor outcome, and for deterioration in ADL.
 There is no clear evidence for other outcomes, or an advantage over other medical care provision.

 The proportion of the world's population aged over 60 years is increasing.
 Therefore, there is a need to examine different methods of healthcare provision for this population.
 Medical day hospitals provide multidisciplinary health services to older people in one location.

-To examine the effectiveness of attendance at a medical day hospital for elderly people in preventing death, disability, and institutionalisation and improving subjective health status.
+To examine the effectiveness of medical day hospitals for older people in preventing death, disability, institutionalisation and improving subjective health status.

-Randomised and quasi-randomised studies comparing attendance at a geriatric medical day hospital with alternative forms of care for elderly medical patients (usually > 60 years).
+Randomised and quasi-randomised trials comparing medical day hospitals with alternative care for older people (mean/median > 60 years of age).

 Two authors independently assessed trial eligibility and risk of bias and extracted data from included trials.
 We used standard methodological procedures expected by the Cochrane Collaboration.
 Trials were sub-categorised as comprehensive care, domiciliary care or no comprehensive care.

 Sixteen trials (3689 participants) compared day hospitals with comprehensive care (five trials), domiciliary care (seven trials) or no comprehensive care (four trials).
 Overall there was low quality evidence from these trials for the following results.